1. Controller, Serrala Companies

 It is your decision whether to provide us with your data for the purposes mentioned above.
 To the extent that your request allows, you may also remain anonymous to us or use a pseudonym.
-Serrala will always obtain your express consent to use your personal data for other purposes (in particular for marketing purposes).
+Insofar as required, Serrala will obtain your consent to use your personal data for other purposes.

-To document that you submitted your declaration of consent, we also store your IP address and the dates on which you registered for and confirmed the newsletter.
+To document that your agreement to receive the newsletter, we also store your IP address and the dates on which you registered for and confirmed the newsletter.

 If you no longer wish to receive the newsletter, you can unsubscribe at any time to stop receiving the newsletter.
 To do so, click the link contained in each newsletter to be guided through the unsubscribe process.
 Alternatively, you can send us your request to unsubscribe by e-mail (see section 12).

 We also collect and store information from the log files that your browser transmits to us.
 This includes: